Northern State Parkway: Changes since completion

 Although proposed in 1939 during opening of the Bethpage State Parkway, construction began in December 1953 on an extension of the Meadowbrook State Parkway north from the Southern State Parkway to the Northern State Parkway.
-This new parkway would become a traffic reliever for north–south roads through Nassau County, including a new interchange in Old Westbury that would mark the northern terminus of the Meadowbrook.
+This new parkway would become a traffic reliever for north–south roads through Nassau County, including a new interchange in Westbury that would mark the northern terminus of the Meadowbrook.
 The $10 million (1956 USD) project was completed in 1956, with the parkway being opened to traffic on October 13, 1956, with a ceremony attended by the new governor, W. Averell Harriman, along with Moses and Edward Larkin, the supervisor for the town of Hempstead.
 All three spoke on behalf of their entities, and after, traveled the new alignment north to the Northern State and back south.
 The group then went to Roosevelt Field and was praised by William Zeckendorf in honor of completion of the extension.

 Construction had already begun in the early 1950s on the Sunken Meadow State Parkway, another spur of the Northern State Parkway to Sunken Meadow State Park.
 Originally, this was one of the last three pieces of the Long Island parkway system originally proposed, with the Captree and the Heckscher State Parkways being constructed or proposed at the same time.
 On November 28, 1954, the first section of the new parkway was opened to traffic, opening the part from the Northern and Sagtikos State Parkways to NY 25.
 Construction also had begun on the extension to the park.
 On April 1, 1957, the new extension opened to traffic, pardoning the landscaping on the alignment north of NY 25.
 The $11 million (1957 USD) project was opened formally by Governor Harriman on June 21, 1957, after landscaping had been finished.